 At Fertility Family we often talk about the mental health challenges that men and women can encounter when facing fertility problems.
 It’s clear that this is a widespread phenomenon, for over 90% of people with fertility issues in the UK experiencing depression symptoms of some kind.
 But it’s important not to overlook the fact that pregnancy carries its own set of mental health risks, too – and being fully aware of these, and of how to tackle them, will equip you to embark on the journey of trying to start a family.

 It’s normal to feel emotionally different to usual during pregnancy, but sometimes your feelings indicate something more serious, such as antenatal depression.
 This is when you feel constantly sad for an extended period of time during your pregnancy.
-It is important to seek professional help if you think you are experiencing antenatal depression – midwives and doctors understand that depression is a mental health condition and will not judge you.
+This is commoner during pregnancies that follow successful fertility treatment.
+This may seem counter-intuitive, but the personal, psychological and often financial toll of even ultimately successful fertility treatment is huge.
+It is important to seek professional help if you think you are experiencing antenatal depression – midwives and doctors understand that depression is a mental health condition and will not judge you or, what many women fear, take your baby away.

 Becoming pregnant represents a truly extraordinary change to your body in virtually every sense.
-Hormones circulate at a high level.
+Hormones that influence your mood and appetite circulate at a high level.
 Because of this, the alterations it causes extend far beyond the womb – it can affect many of the functions that we take for granted day-to-day, and can offset the natural rhythms of your body that you have grown used to over the years.
 This applies to both your physical and mental health, and so it inevitably takes some time to get used to these changes.
+However much you longed to be pregnant, the physical side of pregnancy, the possible nausea, the tiredness, the difficulty concentrating and your ever expanding middle can make life seem quite difficult, especially if you need to keep working outside the home.

 Experiencing worries during pregnancy